Ceremonies at Feltham Lodge

 If you would like to add some personal vows to your ceremony please follow the guidance below:

-- They must be submitted at least 6 weeks in advance of the ceremony date.
+• They must be submitted at least 6 weeks in advance of the ceremony date.

-- The content must be appropriate for the ceremony.
+• The content must be appropriate for the ceremony.
 It must be ‘seemly and dignified’ and must not contain any religious connotation, in any form.

-- If you find it hard to write your own words, the Registrar can add their own extended promises to make the ceremony more special for you.
+• If you find it hard to write your own words, the Registrar can add their own extended promises to make the ceremony more special for you.

-- Please do not leave any questions or additions until the day, as you may be disappointed.
+• Please do not leave any questions or additions until the day, as you may be disappointed.
 We can be contacted at our email address – registeroffice@hounslow.gov.uk

 Frequently asked questions about wedding ceremonies

-The simple answer is no. You must arrive at least 15 minutes prior to the ceremony time to have an interview with the registrar to ensure all the legal formalities are adhered to before the ceremony can commence.
+You must arrive on time to attend an interview with the registrar before the ceremony.
+This is essential to ensure all legal formalities are completed before the ceremony can begin.

 Yes, he can, or you could choose another family member or friend to escort you down the aisle.
 It would be helpful if you inform the registrar before the day of your ceremony.

-Feltham Lodge ceremonies – one non-religous reading.
+Feltham Lodge ceremonies – 1 non-religious reading.

 Please check with approved venue regarding equipment.